 Surrogacy Law in India

-A New Era for Surrogacy in India
+A New Surrogacy Law in India - 2021

-Surrogacy Law in India - 2021
+Indian Surrogacy Law - 2021

 Surrogacy is a method of assisted reproduction in which a woman carries a child for another individual or couple.
 In India – 2021, the Indian government introduced the Surrogacy (Regulation) Act, which addresses the legal, ethical, and social issues surrounding surrogacy.